xrmx/django-denis/README.rst

 django-denis
 ==============

-Denis helps you recoving accidentally deleted data from a django project
+Denis helps you recovering accidentally deleted data from a django project.

 Rationale
 ---------